Innovation and Strategic Network Formation: Equilibrium

 The proof of Theorem~\ref{critical} builds on existing mathematical results on large random graphs, and generalizes them to allow complementarities between ideas and endogenous link probabilities.
 The first obstacle to applying existing results is that the combinatorial structure of technologies generates complementarities between ideas, so payoffs and incentives do not simply depend on the expected number of ideas learned.
 A second issue is that link probabilities are endogenous, so lower-order terms in link probabilities and vanishing-probability events can matter asymptotically.
 We now discuss the key ideas in the proof, including how we address these challenges.

 \begin{proof}[Proof Intuition] We describe the basic idea of the proof in the case $\delta=1$, and the general argument is similar.
 We also begin by discussing symmetric strategies.

-We will use the first-order condition for $q_i$ and the assumption of symmetry to characterize equilibrium behavior.
-When $\delta=1$, whether a firm $i$ faces competition depends only on whether another firm $j$ has learned from $i$.
-Since profits are zero when a firm $j$ has learned from $i$, we can take firm $i$'s first-order condition in $q_i$ conditioning on the event that no firm has yet learned from $i$.
-We can also condition on firm $i$ discovering its private idea since profits are zero otherwise.

-The first-order condition says that at any best response, the cost to firm $i$ of allowing a firm $j$ to learn from $i$ is equal to the benefit from learning from an additional firm $j$.
-Applying this to a firm $i$ at equilibrium, we obtain:
+The first-order condition for the action $q_i$ says that at any best response, the expected cost to firm $i$ of allowing a firm $j$ to learn from $i$ is equal to the expected benefit from learning from an additional firm $j$.
+A key feature is that the cost and benefit both depend on the distribution of the number of ideas learned from a given link.
+The proof exploits this symmetry between costs and benefits to solve for $q^*n$.

-Recall that $I_i(\mathbf{p}^*,\mathbf{q}^*)$ is the set of ideas learned by firm $i$, which is a random variable.
-The left-hand side is the cost of an outgoing link, which erases the monopoly payoffs from any technologies produced by $i$.
-In particular, these costs are increasing in the number of ideas $|I_i(\mathbf{p}^*,q_i,q_{-i}^*)|$ learned by $i$.
-The right-hand side is the marginal benefit from increasing the probability of learning from each other firm by $\frac{1}{n-1}$, which is equal to the marginal benefit from an additional outgoing link.

-A key feature of equation (\ref{eq:exactFOC}) is that the left-hand side and right-hand side both depend on the distribution of the number of ideas learned from a given link.
-We will exploit this symmetry between costs and benefits to solve for $q^*n$.
 We are able to do so because of the endogenous downside to outgoing links, which depends on the number of ideas that firm $i$ learns.

-We use the first-order condition in equation (\ref{eq:exactFOC}) to obtain an expression for $q^*n$ in terms of the number of incoming links used to learn the ideas in an average proprietary technology.
+We use the first-order condition at a symmetric equilibrium to obtain an expression for $q^*n$ in terms of the number of incoming links used to learn the ideas in an average proprietary technology.
 Consider a technology $t$ such that $i$ produces $t$ and gets monopoly profits.
 This technology is a combination of ideas learned from different links.
 For example, if $k=4$, an example technology could consist of $i$'s private idea, two ideas learned indirectly from firm $j$, and one idea learned directly from firm $j''$.
 In this example, the technology would combine ideas from three different links.

 More generally behavior will depend on the number of links utilized in learning the ideas in a technology $t$.
 We refer to this number of links as $\tau(t)$, so that $\tau(t) = 3$ in the example in the previous paragraph.
 The key tool, which we state in the subcritical region, is: \begin{lemma} Along any sequence of symmetric investment equilibria with $\limsup \delta \iota(q^*,q^*)n < 1$,